mirepri/meetups/README.md

 - [Effect meetup banners: templates & playground](https://www.figma.com/design/FnkWp2q2cH7nxlHI3vMkSy/Effect-Meetups?node-id=1-723&t=LRuxFGqfvZCTe4Wq-1)

 ## Code of conduct
-The code of conduct is expected to be observed by both speakers and attendees.
+Speakers and attendees are expected to observe the code of conduct.
 Please read and comply with it during your participation in our meetup.

 [Code of Conduct](/Code%20of%20Conduct.md)